Inversion Sets and Quotient Root Systems: Enumerative results

+\begin{remark} If $\Delta$ is of type $\mathbb{A}_n$, counting fine inversion sets is simpler because all irreducible subquotients of $\Delta$ are of type $\mathbb{A}$ as well.
+Here are a few results: \begin{enumerate} \item[(i)] The number of fine inversion sets in $\mathbb{A}_n$ containing $\theta_k$ is $\binom{n+1}{k} -1$. \item[(ii)] The number of all fine inversion sets in $\mathbb{A}_n$ is $2^{n+2}-(n+2)$. \item[(iii)] If $n > 1$ is odd, there is one fine and primitive inversion set in $\mathbb{A}_n$; if $n$ is even, there are no fine and primitive inversion sets in $\mathbb{A}_n$. \end{enumerate} These results can be derived either using Propositions~\ref{prop: basic properties of fine decompositions} and \ref{prop: fine inversion sets} or directly by interpreting the elements of the Weyl group of $\mathbb{A}_n$ as permutations of $1, 2, \dots, n+1$, cf.~\cite{DDMRWW}. \end{remark}

-{\bf {Acknowledgement.}} I.D., C.G., E.O., C.P., and D.W. were partially supported by the Natural Sciences and Engineering Research Council of Canada.
-In addition, C.P. and D.W. were partially supported by the Canadian Defence Academy Research Programme
+\np {\bf {Acknowledgement.}} All authors were partially supported by the Natural Sciences and Engineering Research Council of Canada.
+In addition, C.P. and D.W. were partially supported by the Canadian Defence Academy Research Programme.